ccoderz/cil-text-classification-2020/README.md

 This is the code repo of project "Twitter Sentiment Classification" in the Computational Intelligence Lab of ETH Zurich, Spring 2020.

-The framework  structure of this repo is inspired by Zhifei Yang: https://github.com/Xivid/cil-text-classification-2018.

 The project structure is modified from https://github.com/srviest/char-cnn-text-classification-pytorch

 The main idea of this project is to use character-level embedding on user-generated dataset to outperform the